 Top grade washed coffees from Yirgacheffe are renowned for bright citrus acidity, often with a lemony character, with excellent sweetness.
-The other hallmarks of the coffee is a light, herbaceous quality that compliments the fruit flavors well, for a complex and flavorful coffee.
-The best unwashed coffees from Yirgacheffe often retain a high degree of acidity, with softer fruit flavors and sometimes berry characteristics
+The other hallmarks of the coffee is a light, herbaceous quality that compliments the fruit flavours well, for a complex and flavorful coffee.
+The best-unwashed coffees from Yirgacheffe often retain a high degree of acidity, with softer fruit flavours and sometimes berry characteristics

 Taste and Flavor: Delicious fruity flavors combine with a sweet, magical body.
 Some chocolate hints plus with notes of lemon, jasmine and lavender.
 You will certainly discover even more flavors and tastes.
 Be sure and let us know what you discover!